2021 Virtual Annual Workers' Compensation CLE Program - Day 2

 THANK YOU TO OUR TOP TIER SPONSORS

-C. Andrew Campbell the Chief Administrative Law Judge at the Industrial Commission of Arizona has been with the Administrative Law Judge Division since 2014.
-Prior to joining the Industrial Commission of Arizona, Andy worked in private practice in Arizona for thirteen years, and served as a Judge Pro Tem for the Maricopa County Superior Court, presiding over civil calendars, settlements conferences, and other alternative dispute resolution matters.
-Andy is licensed in Arizona and South Carolina and practiced in South Carolina from 1999-2001 prior to moving to Arizona.
-He is a graduate of the University of South Carolina School of Law (J.D.
+Honorable C. Andrew Campbell, Chief Administrative Law Judge at the Industrial Commission of Arizona (“ICA”), has been an Administrative Law Judge at the ICA since 2014.
+Prior to joining the ICA, Andy worked in private practice in Arizona beginning in 2001.
+In private practice he represented plaintiffs and defendants in administrative proceedings and civil litigation throughout Arizona.
+His experience includes personal injury litigation, business litigation, construction defect litigation, insurance bad faith, underinsured/uninsured motorist arbitration, and insurance coverage disputes.
+Andy served as a Judge Pro Tem for the Maricopa County Superior Court presiding over civil calendars, settlements conferences, and other alternative dispute resolution matters.
+He is licensed in Arizona and South Carolina, having practiced law in South Carolina from 1999-2001 prior to moving to Arizona.
+Andy is a graduate of the University of South Carolina School of Law (J.D.
 1999) and Presbyterian College (B.A.
 1996).

-Laura Clymer is an associate at Brian Clymer, Attorney at Law.
-The firm represents people in Arizona workers’ compensation and Social Security disability cases.
-Laura is a workers' compensation certified specialist, State Bar of Arizona.
-She also serves on the executive board of the Arizona Association of Lawyers for Injured Workers.
-She’s been recognized as Best Lawyers “Ones to Watch”, workers’ compensation - claimants, for four consecutive years (2021-2024).
+Laura Clymer is an attorney and owner at Clymer Legal PLLC.
+The Tucson, Arizona law firm counsels and represents people in Arizona workers’ compensation and Social Security Disability cases.
+Laura is certified by the State Bar of Arizona (SBA) as a workers’ compensation legal specialist.
+She is a member of the Workers’ Compensation Law Advisory Commission She also serves on the executive board of the Arizona Association of Lawyers for Injured Workers (AALIW), an organization that advocates for the rights of injured workers.

 Laura, a native Arizonan, graduated from the Sandra Day O’Connor College of Law at Arizona State University in 2013.
 She was one of 11 in her graduating class of 210 students to receive a Dean’s Award for outstanding contributions and performance at the law school.
 She passed the Arizona bar exam in July 2013 and was licensed to practice law on December 11, 2013.

 While in law school, Laura was co-editor-in-chief of the Law Journal for Social Justice; served on the executive board of OUTLaw, the gay-straight student alliance; and worked as a research assistant in the ASU Work-Life Policy Unit of the Civil Justice Clinic at the law school.
-She also completed legal externships for U.S. Magistrate Judge David K. Duncan, the Equal Employment Opportunity Commission and the civil division of the U.S. Attorney’s Office, and clerked one summer in Maricopa County Superior Court.
+She also completed legal externships for U.S. Magistrate Judge David K. Duncan, the Equal Employment Opportunity Commission and the Civil Division of the U.S. Attorney’s Office, and clerked one summer in Maricopa County Superior Court.
+She was the 2012 recipient of the R. Kelly Hocker Employment and Labor Law scholarship and a co-recipient of the Jonathan Paul Schubert Memorial scholarship in 2013.

 Judge Downie is the Presiding Disciplinary Judge for the Arizona Supreme Court -- presiding over formal attorney discipline, disability, and reinstatement proceedings.
 Judge Downie previously served as Executive Director of the Arizona Commission on Judicial Conduct and Staff Director of the Arizona Supreme Court's Judicial Ethics Advisory Committee.
 From 2008 to 2017, Judge Downie was a judge on the Arizona Court of Appeals, Division One.
 Prior to that, she spent 11 years on the Maricopa County Superior Court, where she was Associate Presiding Judge and Civil Presiding Judge.